 - Failure to complete drug or alcohol rehabilitation successfully

 - Inability to meet the minimum retention standards as part of a service obligation

-Military separation pay involves a one-time lump sum payment based on your rank and grade.
-For 2020, the lowest payment is for E-3 Grade 6 rank at $16,580 while the highest payment is for E-9 Grade 18 at $132,257.
+Military separation pay is a one-time lump sum payment determined by your rank and grade.
+For 2020, the lowest payment is $16,580 for an E-3 Grade 6 rank, while the highest payment is $132,257 for an E-9 Grade 18 rank.

-If you have 15 to 20 years of active military service, you may be eligible for the Temporary Early Retirement Authority (TERA) program.
-You must apply to your branch of service for TERA benefits, which it then evaluates on an individual basis.
-This benefit offers ongoing payments that can be significantly more than the one-time payment available under military separation pay rules.
+If you have at least 15 to 20 years of service in the military, you may be able to get the Temporary Early Retirement Authority (TERA) program.
+You have to ask your branch of service for TERA benefits, which they will then look at on a case-by-case basis.
+This program offers ongoing payments that can be significantly more than the one-time payment available under military separation pay rules.

 Military Members Not Eligible for Separation Pay